-Japan is becoming more and more popular as a snow sports destination, with great resorts and the perks of hot springs and Japanese food to go with them!
-Whether you’re planning to come just for the slopes or if you want to build-in some sightseeing too, there are plenty of options to make the most of ski-season in Japan.
+Japan is becoming increasingly popular as a snow sports destination, with great resorts and the perks of hot springs and Japanese food to go with them!
+Whether you’re planning to come just for the slopes or if you want to build in some sightseeing, too, there are plenty of options to make the most of the ski season in Japan.

 Things to know before skiing and snowboarding in Japan

-Putting safety first, you’ll want to check you are insured for snow sports (especially the small print around going off piste).
-And that you have good mobile phone coverage for the area (Docomo network is usually the best, Softbank the worst) should you need to call for help.
+Putting safety first, you’ll want to check you are insured for snow sports (especially the small print around going off-piste).
+And that you have good mobile phone coverage for the area (Docomo network is usually the best) should you need to call for help.
 Snowmobile rescue for minor accidents on piste is likely to be free of charge, but that won’t cover treatment or transport to a hospital, so the small extra cost of insurance coverage is worth the peace of mind.

 Ski and snowboarding gear

 If you’re a somewhat avid skier or boarder, you can save a bundle on rentals by bringing your own gear (but you knew that).
-Second-hand shops, called recycle shops in Japan and with names like Off-House, have great deals on used gear for a fraction of the new price.
+Second-hand shops, called recycle shops in Japan and with names like Hard-Off, have great deals on used gear for a fraction of the new price.
 Bargains can also sometimes be found on Tokyo Craigslist (though you’ll want to proceed with caution) or resale sites like Mercari.
-We’ve even seen a few pairs of skis and some snowboard accoutrements at various flea markets, too.
+We’ve even seen a few pairs of skis and some snowboard accouterments at various flea markets.
 We also have a guide about winter sports shops in Tokyo.

 However, renting at the resort is the easiest option (wherever you end up going).
 Check out our full guide to getting ski and snowboard gear in Japan — including sections on renting in Niseko and Hakuba (two of the country’s most popular resorts).